newhavenrb/dpir/Discussion-Questions.md

 ## Preface

 * Regarding the C OOP analogy, Linus Torvalds is an OOP naysayer, but has made highly reliable (and maintainable?) code.
 What does this say about OOP? _benjaminoakes_
+  * I think it means OOP is not the only way to do it.
+You can write poetry in French _or_ English. _danbernier_
 * Is it bad to use patterns as more than a vocabulary?
 Should they only be "rediscovered"? _benjaminoakes_
 * Is DRY an antipattern?
 Is it over-applied or often prematurely applied? _benjaminoakes_
+* Is YAGNI an antipattern?
+Is it over-applied or often prematurely applied? _danbernier_
 * Does Ruby hide too much complexity?
 Is there too much magic in, say, how mixins work?
 For example, the equivalent in JavaScript is as expressive, but less "magical". _benjaminoakes_
+ * What's the equivalent in JavaScript?
+Something like `a.extend(b)`? or do you mean the prototype object model? _danbernier_
 * As an engineer, shouldn't you know how your plumbing works? _benjaminoakes_
+ * Yes, but how far down?
+Do engineers need to understand quarks? _danbernier_
 * How does the problem domain affect the use of patterns?
 How about culture of an organization? _benjaminoakes_
+ * I think the architecture affects it more than the problem domain.
+Web apps have similar patterns regardless of problem domain, and same goes for rich-client 3D simulations, rich-client GUI apps, web service layers, and language parsers. _danbernier_
 * How does your organization's culture view pattern use?
 Do they have a bad name (e.g. from being over-applied)? _benjaminoakes_

 ## Chapter 1: Intro